dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snapshot_meta_column_names.md

 :::note

-To avoid any uninentional data modification, dbt will **not** automatically apply any column renames.
-So if a user applyies `snapshot_meta_column_names` config for a snapshot without updating the pre-existing table, they will get an error.
-Our recommendation is to either only use these settings for net-new snapshots, or to arrange an update of pre-existing tables prior to committing a column name change.
+To avoid any unintentional data modification, dbt will **not** automatically apply any column renames.
+So if a user applies `snapshot_meta_column_names` config for a snapshot without updating the pre-existing table, they will get an error.
+We recommend either only using these settings for net-new snapshots, or arranging an update of pre-existing tables prior to committing a column name change.

 :::